lrug/lrug.org/source/meetings/2020/april/index.html.md

 Some of you may already be living your days in Zoom meetings but if not, and if you want a head start, you can make sure you have the Zoom client by [visiting their download page](https://zoom.us/support/download).

 So that's that.
-All the remains to be said is
+All that remains to be said is

 **REMAIN INDOORS**